HexadecimalNibble/docs/docs/roadrunner/about.md

 [https://cookbook.dairy.foundation/roadrunner_10/complete_trajectorybuilder_reference.html](https://cookbook.dairy.foundation/roadrunner_10/complete_trajectorybuilder_reference.html)

 ## Coordinate Frame
-Roadrunner operates on an alliance-centric coordinate frame with coordinate (0, 0) being the center of the field and coordinate (-72, -72) being the bottom left corner from the point of view of the alliance.
+Roadrunner operates on an alliance-centric coordinate frame with coordinate (0.0, 0.0) being the center of the field and coordinate (-72.0, -72.0) being the bottom left corner from the point of view of the alliance.

 Roadrunner's coordinates coorespond to inches.
-For example, the coordinate (20, 30) would be located here:
+For example, the coordinate (20.0, 30.0) would be located here:
+PUT HERE

 ## Installation
 For installation instructions, please see: [https://rr.brott.dev/docs/v1-0/installation/](https://rr.brott.dev/docs/v1-0/installation/).